2020 election fraud conspiracy theories remain central to many Republican campaigns

 Most recently, Fiore has continued to allege issues of voter fraud.
 A video announcing her run for governor includes a sequence edited to imply Fiore shooting a series of bottles labeled with core Republican issues — including COVID vaccine mandates, critical race theory, and voter fraud — as part of her “Three Shot Plan.”

 This entry was added on Oct.
 19, 2021, following Fiore's entrance into the race.
+It was later updated on Feb.
+9, 2022 to include comments made by Fiore during a candidate forum in Henderson on Feb.
+8.

 Some of the most vocal calls of fraud have come from gubernatorial candidate and Reno-area lawyer Joey Gilbert, who buoyed his profile in 2020 as an ardent critic of state and local COVID-19 mitigation measures.